By Doug Sandler, “Nice Guys Finish First”

 Don’t be so hard on yourself – As you begin to set goals, develop a plan of action, and to work your plan, give yourself some slack.
 Happiness, positivity and a good attitude can be quickly sabotaged when you are too hard on yourself.
 Give everything you do your best effort and know that if you fall short of your goals, you simply need to reset your goals and go after them again.
 You are the only critic you need to answer to, so the six inches between your ears should be protected and precious space.
 You will get far more from yourself if you are encouraging, accepting and loving and less critical of every move you make.

-This past year, 2015 has been a great one for me, but also very bittersweet.
+2015 was a great year for me, but also very bittersweet.
 Professionally, my book, Nice Guys Finish First launched in February and by the end of March hit #1 on Amazon’s charts.
 It continues to do very well and has been a dream come true for me.
-My Nice Guy community (blog readers and podcast listeners) continues to grow and I am proud to say that 2015 has brought 2,500 weekly readers to my website, a new crop of readers through my Huffington Post channel, over 20,000 Twitter followers, 5,000 LinkedIn connections and well over 20,000 downloads to my Nice Guys on Business podcast (thanks to my partner Strickland Bonner).
+My Nice Guy community (blog readers and podcast listeners) continues to grow and I am proud to say that 2015 brought 2,500 weekly readers to my website, a new crop of readers through my Huffington Post channel, over 20,000 Twitter followers, 5,000 LinkedIn connections and well over 20,000 downloads to my Nice Guys on Business podcast (thanks to my partner Strickland Bonner).
 Those of you that know me personally, know my dreams came true when, in August, I married my best friend and the world’s most beautiful woman Danielle.
-This past year my daughter Rachel graduated from James Madison University and I look forward to seeing her dreams come true as she continues her music studies.
+My daughter Rachel graduated from James Madison University and I look forward to seeing her dreams come true as she continues her music studies.
 My son Adam (yes that’s right, Adam Sandler) continues his studies in graphic design as college sophomore.
-Sadly, 2015 marks the year I lost my step-father of 43 years, Marty Finstein.
+Sadly, 2015 marked the year I lost my step-father of 43 years, Marty Finstein.
 Marty was the man of steel with the tin box.
 I am blessed to have my mother in my life and we miss him very much.
-I am grateful to have so much love in my life and know that 2016 will continue to put me on a direct path towards success.
+I am grateful to have so much love in my life and know that I will continue on a direct path towards success.
 I welcome you to join me on this path.
 It is open to Nice Guys everywhere.
 By now, you have to realize nice guys finish first.